vovgou/document/LoxodonFramework/Bundles/Readme.md

 Requires Unity 5.3.0 or higher.

-Loxodon Framework Bundle is a AssetBundle manager.
+Loxodon Framework Bundle is an AssetBundle manager.It provides a functionality that can automatically manage/load an AssetBundle,with its dependencies,from local or remote location.Asset Dependency Management including BundleManifest that keep track of every AssetBundle and all of their dependencies.
+An AssetBundle Simulation Mode, which allows for iterative testing of AssetBundles in a the Unity editor without ever building an AssetBundle.

 **Tested in Unity 3D on the following platforms:**
 PC/Mac/Linux